bsygo/bimanual_handover/README.md

 The *models* folder contains all available finished RL grasping models as options to use in the pipeline.
 The two best models for side and top grasps are listed in the config file for the pipeline.
 This folder also contains the replay buffer for each model.
 Additionally, some .txt files provide further information about the models.
 When using the full data version of this repository, it also contains a subfolder *models/checkpoints*, which includes all checkpoints of these models.

 The *src* folder contains the code for the pipeline.
 Even though some files are theoretically callable, do not call them but use the correct launch files instead.
 Following is a list of contained files with a short description of their functionality:
-- *handover\_controller.py*: contains the main controller for the pipeline.
+- *handover\_controller.py*: Contains the main controller for the pipeline.
 It calls every service of the pipeline in the correct order to perform handovers.
-- *initial\_setup.py*: contains the service to move the robot in the default starting configuration and grasp the object initially with the two-finger gripper with the help of a human operator.
+- *initial\_setup.py*: Contains the service to move the robot in the default starting configuration and grasp the object initially with the two-finger gripper with the help of a human operator.
-- *capture\_pc.py*: contains the service to move the gripper with the object before the RGB-D camera to gather a point cloud of the object.
+- *capture\_pc.py*: Contains the service to move the gripper with the object before the RGB-D camera to gather a point cloud of the object.
 The point is published under the topic "pc/pc\_raw" for further processing.
-- *pc\_crop.cpp*: contains the service to receive a point cloud from the topic "pc/pc\_raw" and apply a cropbox filter to it.
+- *pc\_crop.cpp*: Contains the service to receive a point cloud from the topic "pc/pc\_raw" and apply a cropbox filter to it.
 This point cloud is then send further on the topic "pc/pc\_cropped", which is the input topic for the *robot\_body\_filter*.
 It also receives point clouds on the topic "pc/pc\_filtered", which is the output topic of the *robot\_self\_filter*, and transforms them into the correct pose for later handover pose filtering.
 This transformed point cloud is published on the topic "pc/pc\_final".
-- *capture\_pc.py*: waits to receive a point cloud on the topic "pc/pc\_final".
+- *capture\_pc.py*: Waits to receive a point cloud on the topic "pc/pc\_final".
 Once received, it moves the arm with the gripper back into the default pose and sends a confirmation.
-- *handover\_mover.py*: contains the service to choose a graps and handover pose and move to these poses.
+- *handover\_mover.py*: Contains the service to choose a graps and handover pose and move to these poses.
-- *hand\_closer.py*: contains the service for performing the grasping action with the hand.
+- *hand\_closer.py*: Contains the service for performing the grasping action with the hand.
-- *grasp\_tester.py*: contains the service to test a grasp by checking the force applied to the left arm through a small upwards motion of the hand.
+- *grasp\_tester.py*: Contains the service to test a grasp by checking the force applied to the left arm through a small upwards motion of the hand.
-- *finish\_handover.py*: contains the service to retract the gripper once a grasp test was successul and move the hand into the finish pose.
+- *finish\_handover.py*: Contains the service to retract the gripper once a grasp test was successul and move the hand into the finish pose.
 - *syn\_gras\_gen.py*: contains the code to generate joint configurations with the help of hand synergies and vice versa.
 Used for model training and when using a trained model for grasping during pipeline execution.
-- *env.py*: contains the definition of the training environment for the RL training.
+- *env.py*: Contains the definition of the training environment for the RL training.
 It fulfills the "gym" interface of "stable-baselines3".
-- *workspace\_analyzer.py*: contains code for performing a workspace analysis.
+- *workspace\_analyzer.py*: Contains code for performing a workspace analysis.
-- *bio\_ik\_helper\_functions.py*: contains static functions helpful for generationg "bio\_ik" requests.
+- *bio\_ik\_helper\_functions.py*: Contains static functions helpful for generationg "bio\_ik" requests.

 Finally comes the *scripts* folder.
 Besides the *train.py* script, any script can be called manually.
 They include:
-- *train.py*: script gets called through the *train.launch* file.
+- *train.py*: Script gets called through the *train.launch* file.
-- *launch\_handover.py*: script needs to be called once the handover pipeline is ready after a call of *full.launch*.
+- *launch\_handover.py*: Script needs to be called once the handover pipeline is ready after a call of *full.launch*.
 It allows to start the handover of one object.
-- *select\_random\_object.py*: script just prints a random generated list of objects used for training.
+- *select\_random\_object.py*: Script just prints a random generated list of objects used for training.
-- *dummy\_action\_server.py*: start a dummy action server for the "/hand/rh\_trajectory\_controller/follow\_joint\_trajectory" action server, that does nothing, to test the threshold and model closers without the real robot.
+- *dummy\_action\_server.py*: Start a dummy action server for the "/hand/rh\_trajectory\_controller/follow\_joint\_trajectory" action server, that does nothing, to test the threshold and model closers without the real robot.
 - *dummy\_publisher.py*: publish dummy msgs for "/hand/joint\_states", "/ft/l\_gripper\_motor", and "/hand/rh/tactile", that contain no information, to test the threshold and model closers, as well as the grasp tester, without a real robot.

 In the *scripts/visualizers* subfolder exist additional scripts for visualizing data for the thesis:
-- *plot\_actions.py*: plot recorded network outputs, loaded from .json files.
+- *plot\_actions.py*: Plot recorded network outputs, loaded from .json files.
 The filenames need to be specified manually in the script as the variable "filenames".
 The current setting produces all action plots of the thesis, if the action files are in *data/actions*.
-- *plot\_cost\_function.py*: produces a plot of the cost function used in the thesis.
+- *plot\_cost\_function.py*: Produces a plot of the cost function used in the thesis.
-- *plot\_training\_data.py*: produces plots of the training data for every model.
+- *plot\_training\_data.py*: Produces plots of the training data for every model.
 Currently, it produces all plots for the trained models with the side grasp during the hyperparameter optimization.
 To plot the values for the top grasp, use the commented part under the "plot\_reward" function.
 For this to work, the data has to be available in *data/plots*.
-- *visualize\_workspace.py*: allows to plot a workspace analysis in different ways.
+- *visualize\_workspace.py*: Allows to plot a workspace analysis in different ways.
 Refer to the workspace analysis section for further details.

 When using the full data version of this repository, it also contains an additional logs folder, which contains the tensorboard log data of all training attemps.
 Load them using `tensorboard --logdir logs` while in the main directory.